 For many contact center roles, past experience is not a good predictor of future success in your role.
 We said above that the contact center industry has changed a lot over the last decade, therefore experience a candidate might have had in a phone support role a few years ago, might be irrelevant when you’re recruiting chat agents, for example.

 When you’re recruiting contact center agents for multiple customers, with different needs, simply hiring someone based on previous experience doesn’t mean they’ll be able to deliver in the role.
 With so much available talent coming into the contact center and BPO space from outside the industry now, just because someone has never worked as a contact center agent before, doesn’t mean they won’t make a great hire.

 When you hire for specific skills and personality traits (call-type matching), instead of adopting a vacancy-driven approach, you can better predict future success, than when you rely solely on someone’s previous job title.

-We’ve detailed the topic of call-type matching for contact centers in the article below, where we’ve covered the most important trends shaping volume hiring recruitment in contact centers this year.
+We’ve detailed the topic of call-type matching for contact centers in the webinar below, where we’ve covered the most important trends shaping volume hiring recruitment in contact centers this year.

 What types of roles are contact center recruiters hiring for?

 We’ve talked about how the contact center industry has changed, and these are the types of roles contact center recruiters are now hiring for:

 - Call agent